JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 One final note on DI resampling: like we were doing with ReSTIR GI, we now use the balance heuristic for ReSTIR DI resampling, instead of constant MIS weights.
 This makes a small difference (hence why I never noticed it until now), but it _does_ slightly increase emissive light brightness, matching the pathtraced reference better.

+TODO: Screenshot of 0.17 vs 0.18 DI

 ## World Cache Improvements

-The world cache is the oldest part of Solari - it was copied nearly wholesale from my original prototype 3 years ago, without any real changes except for the addition of the LOD system.
+The world cache is the oldest part of Solari - it was copied nearly wholesale from my original prototype three years ago, without any real changes in Bevy 0.17 except for the addition of the LOD system.

 Because of this, it was also the jankiest part of Solari.